forrazh/forrazh/README.md

 #### Next project

 I'm working more or less on the following projects :
-- A Rust discord bot (See RustyDraChan)
+- A Rust discord bot
 - Course projects

 ---